 Class A Uniform

-A Class A uniform is defined to include BSA long or short-sleeve shirt, pants or shorts, socks, and belt The neckerchief to be worn with the Class A uniform shall be the Troop neckerchief or an Eagle Scout neckerchief; any other neckerchiefs shall be worn only with approval from the Scoutmaster.
+A Class A uniform is defined to include BSA long or short-sleeve shirt, pants or shorts, socks, belt, and insignia.
+The neckerchief to be worn with the Class A uniform shall be the Troop neckerchief or an Eagle Scout neckerchief; any other neckerchiefs shall be worn only with approval from the Scoutmaster.
 Scout may wear a neckerchief slide of choice, but it shall comply with BSA standards of good taste.

 Merit Badge Sash

+[ Scout-specified policy ]

-The Scouts have decided that a merit badge sash may be worn by Scouts who have reached First Class Rank.
+A merit badge sash may only be worn by Scouts who have reached First Class Rank.

 NEEDSWORK: Perhaps we need a special marking indicating those policies set by the Scouts, as opposed to those set by the parents.
 Perhaps they should be in a separate section.
 The reason for the need for a distinction is that Scout-set policies can be changed by the Scouts.